BrianS3/Project_Mood_Ring/README.md

 # About
-This git (Project Mood Ring) is an expirement to ETL twitter data using simple, opensource tools.
-This pipeline analyzes twitter data for emotional sentiment.
+This git (Project Mood Ring) is an expirement to ETL twitter data using simple, open source tools.
+This pipeline analyzes Twitter data for emotional sentiment.
 The database and ETL process can be fully replicated from the contents.

 # License
 Use and distribution of this data and data model are subject to the terms stated [here](https://github.com/BrianS3/01-quasar-pbmurphy-bseko/blob/main/LICENSE).